A Parameter-Free Tour of the Binary Black Hole Population

 \subsection{Discussion}

 The significances of the $10\,M_\odot$ and $35\,M_\odot$ peaks, as computed here, are similar to but more conservative than significance estimates presented elsewhere.
-A strongly-parameterized analysis presented in Ref.~\cite{O3b-pop} identify a $35\,M_\odot$ excess at effectively $100\%$ credibility, and an analysis in the same study using splines to measure deviations from an ordinary power-law finds upward fluctuations at $10\,M_\odot$ and $35\,M_\odot$ with $>99\%$ credibility (see also Refs.~\cite{Edelman2022a,Edelman2022b}).
-Ref.~\cite{Farah2023} alternatively explores the frequency with which apparent peaks might arise purely from random counting statistics, due to our still-moderate number of binary black hole detections.
-By repeatedly drawing realizations of 69 events from a peak-less power-law population, they find the observed $10\,M_\odot$ and $35\,M_\odot$ peaks to be more statistically significant than $>99\%$ of false peaks arising from random clustering.
+A strongly parameterized analysis presented in Ref.~\cite{O3b-pop} identifies a $35\,M_\odot$ excess at effectively $100\%$ credibility, and an analysis in the same study using splines to measure deviations from an ordinary power law finds upward fluctuations at $10\,M_\odot$ and $35\,M_\odot$ with greater than $99\%$ credibility (see also Refs.~\cite{Edelman2022a,Edelman2022b}).
+Reference~\cite{Farah2023} alternatively explores the frequency with which apparent peaks might arise purely from random counting statistics due to our still-moderate number of binary black hole detections.
+By repeatedly drawing realizations of 69 events from a peakless power-law population, they find the observed $10\,M_\odot$ and $35\,M_\odot$ peaks to be more statistically significant than over $99\%$ of false peaks arising from random clustering.

 The difference between these significance estimates and ours is likely two-fold.
-First, these significance estimates test slightly different features; an upward fluctuation relative to a power-law does not necessarily indicate a local maximum, but can also be caused by a plateau or change in slope.
+First, these significance estimates test slightly different features; an upward fluctuation relative to a power law does not necessarily indicate a local maximum, but can also be caused by a plateau or change in slope.
 Second, by virtue of its extreme flexibility, our autoregressive prior likely maximizes the variance in our $\mathcal{R}(\ln m_1)$ measurements, diminishing slightly our confidence in any given feature.
 We note that our assessment of feature significance does not depend on the particular choice of reference mass ratio and redshift adopted in Fig.~\ref{fig:lnm1}; different reference values would rescale each merger rate by a hyperparameter-dependent constant, which cancels when subsequently taking ratios between rates as in Fig.~\ref{fig:mass-features}.